What are the benefits of Kula Yoga classes?

 Can I practice Hot yoga if I’m pregnant?

 Generally Hot classes are not recommended for pregnant women.
-We offer two specialised pregnancy/prenatal yoga & postnatal yoga classes on our timetable catered to new mothers and mothers to be.
+We offer one specialised pregnancy/prenatal yoga & postnatal yoga classes on our timetable catered to new mothers and mothers to be.
 We highly recommend these classes during pregnancy and when returning to exercise after giving birth.

 What is your minimum age for participation?